- Car Insurance Information

-Extends the benefits of third party property cover to your own vehicle and property, typically covering your car for loss or damage resulting from an accident, fire or theft.
-It usually includes the costs of emergency repairs, a replacement vehicle, transportation costs and damages caused by uninsured drivers.
+Comprehensive Cover extends the benefits of third party property cover to your own vehicle and property, typically covering your car for loss or damage resulting from an accident, fire or theft.
+It usually includes the costs of emergency repairs, a replacement vehicle, transportation costs and damage caused by uninsured drivers.

 Compulsory Third Party Insurance (CTP)

 Otherwise known as ‘green slip’ insurance, CTP is required of every registered driver in Australia.
 It indemnifies drivers who are legally liable for personal injury to another party in the event of a car accident.
 This can include other drivers, passengers, cyclists and pedestrians.